robin-thomas/nubox/README.md

     * You can share a file with any contact for a specified duration of time.
     * You can delete a shared file, yet the file will be accessible for anyone previously shared with (unless their access is revoked later).
     * Individually revoke access for any contact.
+    * You only encrypt the file data once, but it can be shared with anyone in the future without any hassle!
 * **File Upload**
     * nuBox allows you to choose multiple files to upload at any time.
     * All files to be uploaded are dumped onto a job queue.